rasmusjelsgaard/compatriot-spec/Design.md

 **Some interesting things to note:**

 1. Compatriot assignments always begin with a purl.
-2. Compatriot assignments always nd with a test state value from the enum PASS, FAIL, UNKNOWN.
+2. Compatriot assignments always end with a test state value from the enum PASS, FAIL, UNKNOWN.

 No output is given, the command returns exit code 0.